Eligibility

 Concerto Selection

 Any concerto for your instrument may be selected for the competition.
 Major works not in concerto form may be considered as a substitution but must be approved by our artist board.
-Works must have parts available in the public domain or by rental.
+Works must have parts available in the public domain or by rental for performance in case the contestant is selected for a soloist engagement with CYAS.
 If you are unsure if your repertoire qualifies, we recommend reaching out to our office for confirmation before submitting an application.

 Compulsory Works: Violin